 Access to Committee reports and related information is limited to members of the Committee, the IEEE Board of Directors, IEEE Directors-Elect, current IEEE President-Elect Candidates, members of the Management Council, and select staff.

 The IEEE Ad Hoc Committee on Global Public Policy is a committee of the IEEE Board of Directors charged with exploring, recommending and, as approved by the Board, implementing strategies and initiatives designed to:

-- Advocate public policies that are consistent with IEEE's mission of "Advancing Technology for Humanity," and which can be adopted in countries throughout the world, and
+- advocate public policies that are consistent with IEEE's mission of "Advancing Technology for Humanity," and which can be adopted in countries throughout the world;

 In fulfilling this charge, the committee should, among other approaches:

-- Coordinate is efforts with those of IEEE-USA on issues or opportunities involving or affecting U.S. policy, and with other IEEE entities that have established policy positions or which may wish to establish such positions, and
+- coordinate is efforts with those of IEEE-USA on issues or opportunities involving or affecting U.S. policy, and with other IEEE entities that have established policy positions or which may wish to establish such positions;

 top of page